 4. CyberGhost – User-friendly OSMC VPN

 CyberGhost is the most user-friendly VPN for OSMC.
 CyberGhost has optimized servers for various purposes such as streaming, torrenting, and online gaming.
-It holds an impressive network of 9700+servers in 91 countries.
+It holds an impressive network of 9700+servers in 91 countries including 13 servers in New Zealand.

 You can connect up to 7 devices on a single CyberGhost subscription.
 It also comes with user-friendly apps for Mac, Windows, Android, and iOS devices.
 It is capable of unblocking popular streaming sites such as Disney+, Hulu, ITV, HBO, Netflix, Voot, Foxtel, Nine, and more.